 "Half a century passes, yet our focus remains not on the moon but on the finger pointing to it.
 As the 50th anniversary of the Dallas operation loomed, petitions were being signed to convince the praetorian guard of John F. Kennedy's killers to stand down and allow the truth to be spoken and justice to be pursued during the official observance of the assassination scheduled to be staged - and I do mean "staged"....at the appointed hour, the black mass was celebrated.
 Cracked bells tolled, crocodile tears flowed, deceit-driven litanies were regurgitated, truth and justice banished, and sheets of foolscap bearing the name of self-anointed warrior petitioners were cut into small, uniform squares with which the conspiracy's contemporary Facilitators would wipe their..."
 (Charles R. Drago)i

-Some who represent the opposing sides debating conspiracy have seemingly forgone reasonable debate.
+Some who represent the conflicting sides of a possible assassination conspiracy have seemingly forgone reasonable debate.
 Many remain skeptical and willing to discuss the contending evidence, others have made their decision.
 They do not feasibly consider most verifiable facts to deduce probable outcomes because they cannot imagine primary evidence could refute their current ideas and this has left many on the losing side of history.
 While I agree that a feasible assassination conspiracy occurred, the "Dallas Operation" is not conclusively proven.
-Drago's lengthy diatribe regarding his feelings about the official event subsequently held in Dealey Plaza, is irrelevant and biased and his confrontational and pseudo-revolutionary prose is unnecessary and counterproductive to actual discussion.
+Drago's lengthy diatribe regarding his feelings about the official event subsequently held in Dealey Plaza, is irrelevant and biased.
+His confrontational and pseudo-revolutionary prose is unnecessary and counterproductive to actual discussion.
 Critics and advocates have personally insulted me for my contentions based on evidence they do not "believe", yet it remains on the primary legal record.
-Evidence does not require you to believe, it is self-evident.
-If someone wishes to contend evidence, it requires a substantial evidentiary basis to do so.
+Evidence does not require you to believe, it is self-evident and if someone wishes to contend verifiable documents, it requires a factual basis to do so.

 "Anyone with reasonable access to the evidence in this case who does not conclude that a criminal conspiracy resulted in the murder of John Fitzgerald Kennedy is cognitively impaired and/or complicit in the crime."

 Drago speculates not only that he possesses an insight keener than his detractors do but also claims those who doubt are fools or guilty of aiding his asserted dark forces.
 These futile demands are reminiscent of the sightless bias some past officials exhibited.
-Perhaps in his seeming militancy Drago has unfortunately assumed the reprehensible intellectual standards and methods of some he decries.
+Perhaps in his seeming militancy, Drago has unfortunately assumed the reprehensible intellectual standards and methods of some he decries.
 These baseless requirements serve only to enforce flawed standards of intellectual conformity and do not enhance his claims.

 "Are our sins, our failures of judgment and will, attributable to the sub-conscious fear that, as a consequence of the attainment of knowledge of the truth and the effecting of justice, we shall bring about the destruction of the self?
 Destruction of the nation?
 Are we prepared to declare total war on our blood enemies: the assassins and their allies?
 Should we impose moral constraints on our strategies and tactics?
 What would constitute victory in such a war?
 Can we untie to overcome the egotism and greed that from the beginning have divided us and guaranteed our impotency?
 Who are we?
 Should we define ourselves as warriors?
 Scholars?
 Victims?

 This seems a conflation of actual philosophical inquires and investigating a feasible assassination conspiracy.
 The assassination conspiracy is a vast murder case with significant evidence to support feasible limited nefarious intent and it is not a logical prism in which to develop or initiate a worldview.
 No actual blood enemies exist, most directly connected to the case with motive, means, and opportunity are dead.
 Drago seeks to find insights among higher quandaries regarding this case and these two pursuits are distant and not reasonably intertwined.
 The case of John F. Kennedy's assassination cannot reasonably define intrinsic philosophical standards but required context and evidentiary standards.
 Drago's rhetorical questions and his declaration of war offer ranting in place of compelling evidence and those who support hyperbolic grand claims without sufficient evidence are not warriors, nor scholars.
 They are victims of self-fulfilling speculation and they are so enraptured with their beliefs they fail to prove them.

 "I define justice in the case of the assassination of John F. Kennedy as the utilization of the attainable absolute truth to cleanse or, if necessary, deconstruct and rebuild the system responsible for the assassination and related crimes....I herein restate my original call for the extension of blanket immunity-amnesty to all surviving conspirators, contingent upon their coming forward and telling the truth (the offer to be made by an independent special prosecutor as appointed by the Congress of the United Sates; there can be no meaningful healing of America's most grievous self-inflicted wound that is not self-administered)"

-What Drago now proposes is not improbable but impossible and using the truth to "cleanse" what errors and sins Drago believes some are guilty of sin" is ludicrous and belongs in a moralistic setting far from unbiased research.
+What now is proposed is not just improbable but impossible and the truth can expose but not "cleanse" errors.
+That Drago believes some are guilty of sin" is ludicrous and belongs in a moralistic setting far from unbiased research.
 What he suggests is a social tyranny built upon his ideas and justice is not the suggesting of possible deconstruction of public offices and laws to which you do not subscribe.
 We live in a democratic Republic where the people can effect change.
 Many people have and continue to add to the body of knowledge available using methodical and reasoned discourse and research.